zhouchenlin2096/Spikingformer-CML/README.md

 </p>

 ## News
-[2024.3.12] Our new work including CML has been accepted in Frontiers in Neuroscience 2024.
+[2024.3.12] Our work with CML has been accepted in Frontiers in Neuroscience 2024.

 [2023.9.11] Update origin_logs.